 Luis Buñuel, by the way, was intended to be the artist (finally replaced by writer Marshall MacLuhan) dragged out of the cinema queue to refute the loudmouthed pseudo-intellectual (a forerunner of Paul) in Woody Allen’s Annie Hall.

-It's on the quiet triangle of Place Dauphine, hidden away at the opposite end of the Ile de la Cité from the parc, in front of Restaurant Paul, rue Henri Robert, (metro: Chatelet), that a coach and horses arrive to give Adriana her own trip back into the past.
+It's on the quiet triangle of Place Dauphine, hidden away at the opposite end of the Ile de la Cité from the parc, in front of Restaurant Paul, 15 Place Dauphine, (metro: Chatelet), that a coach and horses arrive to give Adriana her own trip back into the past.
 Regulars at Restaurant Paul once included Yves Montand and Simone Signoret, who happened to live in an apartment above the restaurant.
 More recently, it's where Lou (Emilia Clarke) sits when she finally gets to visit Paris in 2016 weepie Me Before You.

 Adriana and Gil are whisked further back to the Belle Epoque finery of Maxim’s, 3 rue Royale (metro: Concorde or Madeleine), where scenes for the 1958 musical Gigi were filmed, and on to the Moulin Rouge, 82 boulevard de Clichy (metro: Blanche) where, in turn, painters Toulouse Lautrec, Gauguin and Degas hanker after the great age of the Renaissance.